-Improved Level of Personalization
+Improved Level Of Personalization

-The Internet Of Things & big data
+The Internet Of Things & Big Data

 Provides Targeted Communication To Customers

-A lot has changed in retail since manufacturers started using data to make their products better tailored towards specific demographics or needs; now, it’s not uncommon at all that marketers will crack open your credit card history before jumping into an online checkout flow!
+A lot has changed in retail since manufacturers started using data to make their products better tailored towards specific demographics or needs; now, it’s not uncommon that marketers will crack open your credit card history before jumping into an online checkout flow!

-Predicts Demand and Managing Inventory
+Predicts Demand And Managing Inventory

 Optimizes The Price